afableco/demographilia/content/authors/admin/_index.md

 title: Afableco
 ---

-Afableco is too embarassed to say who he is.
-He is just a plodder trying to get along in this world.
+I am too embarassed to say who I am -- maybe later.
+For the moment, just know I a plodder trying to get along in this world.

+The word *Afableco* is the Esperanto word for affability, kindness.
+I would like to think that discribes me, but sometimes I worry I am more like Larry Underwood - just less interesting.

+I follows the [Giants Netball](https://giantsnetball.com.au/) team in the [Super Netball](https://supernetball.com.au/).

+I live on the land of Ngunnawal people, who are the Traditional Custodians of the ACT.

 <!--- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}. --->